 Near Coplin’s head was her driver’s license with the word “dead” written on it.
 “Bad news” was written on blinds.
 And the words “she killed me first” were scrawled on a picture on the wall.

 An officer spotted Coplin’s car early Wednesday in Portland and tried to pull over the driver.
 A chase ensued, but it was called off because the vehicle was swerving into oncoming traffic.

-Kalac has a criminal history in Washington state and Virginia that includes convictions for assault, burglary and drunken-driving, Wilson said.
+Kalac has a criminal history in Washington state and Virginia that includes convictions for assault, burglary and DUI, Wilson said.